pulumi/pulumi-hugo/themes/default/content/blog/repairing-state-with-pulumi-refresh/index.md

 date: 2022-09-01T10:19:47+02:00

-# Use the meta_desc property to provide a brief summary (one or two sentences)
-# of the content of the post, which is useful for targeting search results or social-media
-# previews.
-This field is required or the build will fail the linter test.
-# Max length is 160 characters.
-meta_desc: Walk through of how Pulumi's state can diverge from provider reality, and how `pulumi refresh` can correct Pulumi's state.
+meta_desc: A walkthrough of how Pulumi's state can diverge from provider reality, and how `pulumi refresh` can correct Pulumi's state.

 meta_image: meta.png